cartheur/poppy-humanoid/hardware/doc/en/dynamixel_hardware.md

 |  MX64    |  HN05-N102  | HN05-I101  |     M3x8mm  |        M2.5x4mm   |    M2.5x6mm |

-You need an allen wrench of size 1.5mm for M2 screws, 2mm for M2.5 screws and 2.5mm for M3 screws.
+You will need an allen wrench of size 1.5mm for M2 screws, 2mm for M2.5 screws and 2.5mm for M3 screws.
 The longer M2 screws need a Phillips screwdriver.

 ## Putting the nuts